DorkOS

 Why Transport Exists

-DorkOS needs to run in two very different environments:
+DorkOS runs in two very different environments:

 • Standalone web — A browser talking to an Express server over the network